 - You’ll need a domain name – this is the .com that people will enter to access your blog.
 Make it something that is easy to remember and easy to spell.
 For your network marketing business, I recommend that you use your name; it will help with your personal branding.
 The name will need to be available (not in use by anyone else) in order for you to register the domain.
 Here’s a tip: Select a .com instead of a .net or .info, etc., simply because it’s easier for people to remember and that’s what their used to typing in to access a website.

 - You’ll also need a hosting company – a hosting company is where your blog’s files will be stored.
-There are a number of hosting companies, however I suggest that you go with Bluehost.
+There are a number of hosting companies however, I suggest that you consider using SiteGround.

 You definitely want to use a reputable domain registrar and hosting company.
-I suggest using Bluehost.
-The advantage of using Bluehost is that you can get both your domain name and hosting from the same company.
-Bluehost is also a very reputable company and is used by many of the top bloggers because of their reliability.
+I suggest using SiteGround.
+The advantage of using SiteGround is that you can get both your domain name and hosting from the same company.
+SiteGround is also a very reputable company and is used by many of the top bloggers because of their reliability.

 Steps to Start a Blog:

-Let’s go through the process to get your blog up an running.
-First go to Bluehost.com and click on the link that says “get started now.”
+Let’s go through the simple four (4) step process to get your blog up an running.
+First go to SiteGround.com and click on the link that says “get started now.”

 Select a domain name: